Photo: libre-software.net. License: CC BY-SA 4.0

 Test the configuration:nginx -t

-Increase upload limit in Nginx
+7.1 Increase the upload limit in Nginx

 The standard upload size limit in Nginx is 1 MB.
 This limit is probably too low for most use cases including any CMS.
 Too large files will generate a 413 (Request Entity Too Large) error.